 While this tutorial is quite extensive you may want to do even more research if you are serious about making your own manga or comic book.

-If you need help drawing in the anime and manga style you can always check the Tutorials section for more information.
+If you need help drawing in the anime and manga style you can always check the Tutorials section for some drawing tips.